nateliu/hexo-blog/source/_posts/npm-with-right-role-user.md

         })
     }, []);
 ```
+> Here the `Tree` is not the `Tree` antd component, it is one of the column in `RightList`.

-### 6. Get and Edit in RightList.js
+### 6. Get and Edit in `RightList.js`
-Because delete is danger,so we popup a [Model](https://ant-design.gitee.io/components/modal-cn/) information for confirming.
+Because delete is danger,so we popup a [Model Basic](https://ant-design.gitee.io/components/modal/#components-modal-demo-basic) information for confirming.
 ```javascript
     //show confirm modal
     const confirmDelete = (item) => {